 - Having said that, it would be wise to cross the road in groups.
 There’s always safety in numbers.
 Following a group of locals would at least increase your chances to be seen.

 - Keep your pace steady.
 No need to run, and definitely don’t jump out like a deer on a highway (Obviously, it would surprise the oncoming drivers and make things worse).
 Walk slowly, the drivers would anticipate your position and adjust their drive paths accordingly.

 - It is even more dangerous if you stop, walk backward, or scream in horror in the middle of the road – no riders will be expecting that.
-Be cool, calm, collected, and leave your prima donna inner self at home.
+Be cool, calm, and collected, and leave your prima donna inner self at home.

 - I find it pretty useful for me to do a “parting the red sea” pose (holding both arms up by the side of the body) when I cross the roads.
-Maybe it helps to make the drivers notice me, or it just help me to put myself in a “Zen” mode and keep my pace.
+Maybe it helps to make the drivers notice me, or it just helps me to put myself in a “Zen” mode and keep my pace.
 Anyway, it works like a charm every time!

-Yes, the Vietnamese traffic is probably well-known to the world.
+Yes, Vietnamese traffic is probably well-known to the world.
 Most Vietnamese motorcycle riders have a habit of honking the horn almost constantly, particularly when they want to speed up and pass other bikes.
 People will use horns more to announce “I am here” than to warn of danger.
 They will also use it for other riders to move aside and let them through.
 Locals normally do not feel offended or upset by this practice.